a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 - The only App configured locally on the forwarder is the Deployment Client App
 - Every other configuration is managed from the Deployment Server
 - No unmanageable configuration file is allowed in /etc/system/local
+- Admin password is randomized because it is not needed

 **Content**
 ```